mobie/mobie.github.io/tutorials/bookmarks_and_locations.md

 saved, with the same images added to the viewer, and the same tables and colour scheme.

 To access a bookmark, simply select it's name from the dropdown menu and select 'view'.
-To create your own bookmarks - see tutorial X...
+To create your own bookmarks - see the Making bookmarks tutorial [here](./bookmarks.md).